article-detail-page

 Accurate Readings are Vital

 Vital signs matter.
 The first set of patient vital signs can provide a baseline reference for the entire chain of healthcare.
-The pressure to get it right is high.

 “This blood pressure reading seems high.
 My patient is clearly uncomfortable here.
 Should I screen for hypertension or chalk it up to nerves?”